hi-sourav-dev/FUTURE_FS_01/README.md

    - copy .env.example to .env and update MONGO_URI and email credentials if you want email sending
    - npm run dev

-Frontend runs at http://localhost:5173 and expects backend at http://localhost:5000

 ## Notes
 - This is a starter scaffold.
 Replace placeholders (links, images, text) with your real content.